 Yoga and dance and movement helps immensely with gross motor skills and is the perfect adjunct to occupational therapy for children as it requires strength, concentration and left and right brain co-ordination.

-Yoga will combine well with traditional physcial education and sports programs as the postures help balance the strength and flexibility of a child.
+Yoga will combine well with traditional physical education and sports programs as the postures help balance the strength and flexibility of a child.

-Yoga will help with a child’s posture allowing the spine to become more straight, sending fresh nutrients and blood to the spinal muscles and disks.
+Yoga will help with a child’s posture allowing the spine to become straighter, sending fresh nutrients and blood to the spinal muscles and disks.
 Having a healthy spine helps digestion, breathing and concentration.
-If a child spends time doing yoga it will help counteract the time they spend watching tv and sitting at a desk and computer.
+If a child spends time doing yoga it will help counteract the time they spend watching TV and sitting at a desk and computer.